Call for the Best Deals : 0800 098 8877

 Materials

-• DPC membrane – damp proof course sheeting.
+• DPC membrane — damp proof course sheeting to stop moisture rising through the slab.

 Tools